Can You File Bankruptcy on a Judgment? Know the Rules

 In Chapter 7, the automatic stay stops:

-You may be able to discharge the debt and remove the judgment if it qualifies.
+The debt may be addressed through the case if it qualifies under bankruptcy law.
 You must also ensure the judgment lien doesn’t attach to non-exempt property.

 Chapter 13 allows you to:

-Yes.
-Filing for bankruptcy immediately stops collection efforts through the automatic stay.
+In many cases, filing for bankruptcy may pause collection efforts through the automatic stay.
 This includes:

 Can you file bankruptcy on a judgment to stop these actions?
-Absolutely—if the debt qualifies and is handled properly during your case.
+This depends on whether the debt qualifies and how it is handled during the case.

 If you’re wondering can you file bankruptcy on a judgment, now is the time to get answers.
-Bankruptcy may help you discharge the debt, stop collection, and regain financial control.
+Bankruptcy may help address the debt and manage collection activity, depending on your situation.

-Contact us today for a free evaluation to see if your judgment qualifies for discharge and which bankruptcy chapter fits your needs.
+Contact us for a free evaluation to discuss how a judgment may be treated in bankruptcy and which chapter may apply.

 Yes.
 Filing triggers an automatic stay that halts lawsuits and collections, even if the judgment is pending.